 "So, what's next on the list?"
 Elisha said.

-Searching through the research pages he had prepared at Precinct 9 headquarters, Mac found the next school nearby.
+Searching through the research pages he prepared at Precinct 9 headquarters, Mac found the next school nearby.

-"It's called the Gold Dragon Wushu School, just down the block," Mac said.
+"The Gold Dragon Wushu School is just down the block."

 As Mac and Elisha approached the school, it was unremarkable in appearance.
-A simple sign, in both English and Mandarin, identified the establishment.
-There were large glass windows giving pedestrians a view of the interior, which looked like any gymnasium.
+A simple sign in both English and Mandarin identified the establishment.
+Large glass windows gave pedestrians a view of the interior, which looked like an ordinary gymnasium.
 The doorway was on the side; they entered and walked down a hallway to reach the school's door.

 Inside, a couple of students were using a treadmill and bicycle.
-In the corner was a tall Asian gentleman at a desk who arose as they approached.
+A tall Asian gentleman arose from his desk as they approached.
+Elisha spoke first, slowly in her southern accent.

-Alicia spoke first, slowly in her southern accent: "Are you Mr. Yong Wu, the owner of this here martial arts school?"
+"Are you Mr. Yong Wu, the owner of this here martial arts school?"

 He made direct eye contact with Elisha as he spoke.

 "Yes, I am Master Wu, owner of this Dojo specializing in the Wushu Discipline.
 How can I be of service?"

 He bowed slightly to Elisha.